Urinary Tract Health Guide

 - Lean proteins: Help maintain muscle and tissue health without unnecessary additives.

-- Whole grains: Provide fiber and nutrients that contribute to a well-functioning system.
+- Whole grains: Provide fiber and nutrients that can help contribute to a well-functioning system.

 Foods to watch